iotaledger/bee-rfcs/text/0031-configuration.md

 A configuration type should:
 - be named `*Config`;
+- derive the following traits;
-- Derive `Clone` to be able to provide ownership to different components;
+  - `Clone` to be able to provide ownership to different components;
+  - `Serialize` if the configuration is expected to be updated and saved;
 - have the same fields with the same names, without `Option`, as the builder;
-- be immutable: no setters and no public fields;
+- have no public fields;
+- provide setters/updaters only on fields that are expected to be updatable;
 - have getters or `pub(crate)` fields;

 Here is a small example fitting all these requirements: